1.5 Degrees C: Understanding World’s Critical Warming Threshold

 EPFL – Swiss Federal Institute of Technology of Lausanne

-2050Today Members Signatory institution of the 2050Today Charter – ACTION PLAN adopted The EPFL’s climate Plan in a nutshell GHG Reduction Objective by 2030 : – 40% by implementing its climate action Plan, EPFL aims to reduce its overall GHG emissions (from respectively 2006 and 2019 levels) by 40% ENERGY emissions reduction ≤ 63% number […]
+Signatory institution of the 2050Today Charter – ACTION PLAN adopted The EPFL’s climate Plan in a nutshell GHG Reduction Objective by 2030 : – 40% by implementing its climate action Plan, EPFL aims to reduce its overall GHG emissions (from respectively 2006 and 2019 levels) by 40% ENERGY emissions reduction ≤ 63% number of actions […]

 Open Geneva

-2050Today Members Signatory institution of the 2050Today Charter Contribution to climate action Open Geneva is firmly dedicated to climate action, endeavoring to achieve a 50% reduction in its carbon footprint by 2030 and reach the carbon neutrality by 2050, in conjunction with the other institutions of the International Geneva.
-Thematic actions Food All meals served […]
+Signatory institution of the 2050Today Charter Contribution to climate action Open Geneva is firmly dedicated to climate action, endeavoring to achieve a 50% reduction in its carbon footprint by 2030 and reach the carbon neutrality by 2050, in conjunction with the other institutions of the International Geneva.
+Thematic actions Food All meals served at our […]

-UNDP Office in Geneva – United Nations Development Programme
+UNDP – United Nations Development Programme, Geneva Office

-2050Today Members UNDP is committed to being green, sustainable, and just.
+UNDP is committed to being green, sustainable, and just.
 UNDP is already climate neutral in its global operations since 2015 and we have a corporate “Greening Moonshot” committing the entire organization to reduce GHG emissions by 50% by 2030.
-In this context, the UNDP Geneva Office is also committed to find and implement […]
+In this context, the UNDP Geneva Office is also committed to find and implement best practices […]

 Geneva Graduate Institute

-2050Today Members Signatory institution of the 2050Today Charter – ACTION PLAN adopted Over the last two years, sustainability has become one of the Institute’s main strategic priorities, which we are committed to deploying and applying across all our missions and activities.
+Signatory institution of the 2050Today Charter – ACTION PLAN adopted Over the last two years, sustainability has become one of the Institute’s main strategic priorities, which we are committed to deploying and applying across all our missions and activities.
 Our partnership with 2050Today is an important dimension of this strategic projection.
-Making a […]
+Making a collective commitment […]

 UNAIDS